zsparal/api-documentation/source/reference/v2/payment-links-api/get-payment-link.rst

             - A string containing the exact amount of the payment link in the given currency.

+   * - ``redirectUrl``

+       .. type:: string|null

+     - The URL your customer will be redirected to after completing the payment process.

    * - ``webhookUrl``

        .. type:: string